kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 **Args**

-* `containerConfigs`: A mapping of service IDs to start in the enclave to their `containerConfig` indicating how to start the service.
+* `containerConfigs`: A mapping of service IDs to start in the enclave to their `containerConfig` indicating how to configure the service.
 * `partitionId`: The ID of the partition that the new service should be started in.
 This can be left blank to start the service in the default partition if it exists (i.e. if the enclave hasn't been repartitioned and the default partition removed).

 **Returns**